When you see the words “effective leader”, what comes to your mind?

 Adapting to and managing change, knowing how to resolve conflicts with little drama, and being able to motivate your team effectively are all habits that fall under this umbrella.

 So how does an emotionally intelligent leader push a great team?
-You can learn more from Christine Comaford through her on-demand learning seminar for boosting employee engagement via our Scaling Up Club.
+You can learn more from Christine Comaford through her 40 minute learning suite for boosting employee engagement via our subscription of The Edge.
+Click below to learn more.
+Or keep reading.

 By knowing what you're feeling, being able to manage it, understanding how it affects others, and being able to navigate all this as you interact with others, you’re taking the right steps to becoming a more emotionally intelligent leader.